eyz/axion/ARCHITECTURE.md

 - This creates compact single-line display for human readability
 - The original multi-line content is preserved in state for agents to see

-### Explicit Addressing with @ Mentions
+### 🔥 MANDATORY: Explicit Audience Marking

+**CRITICAL REQUIREMENT**: Every piece of text (outside tool usage) MUST explicitly mark WHO it's intended for.

-**Purpose**: Make it 100% clear who each part of a message is directed to, enabling natural group discussion flow.
+**Purpose**: Create 100% clarity on who should read each part of every message, enabling perfect audience targeting and efficient scanning.

 **Format**: `@[Name], message content`
 - Brackets `[ ]` provide visual distinction